LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

 ## **III.
 Summary of Results and Analysis 📈**:

+* **What Worked:**

+  - Corrected outlier values for BMI using upper bound limits.
+  - Handled missing values through a sequential imputation technique that considers information from different levels based on location.
+  - Created the "Climate Change" feature to address the impact of this environmental factor.
+  - Applied a customized cross-validation technique, combining StratifiedKFold with group information from a 'breast_cancer_diagnosis_code' variable.
+  - Used Optuna for optimization when necessary.

 * **What Didn't Work:**

   - Experiment with different scaling techniques such as StandardScaler and MinMaxScaler.
 RobustScaler demonstrated better performance due to its ability to handle outlier values  - Testing various encoding techniques like LabelEncoder, OrdinalEncoder, OneHotEncoder, HashingEncoder, and BinaryEncoder for complex categorical variables.
 CatBoost Regressor performed exceptionally well by effectively managing categorical variable information within the model.